Why CAT(0) cube complexes should be replaced with median graphs

 An important feature of CAT(0) cube complexes is highlighted in \cite{MR1347406}: CAT(0) cube complexes admit natural ``codimension-one separating subspaces'', called \emph{hyperplanes}.
 The graph-metric on the one-skeleton of a CAT(0) cube complex, which is quasi-isometric to the CAT(0) metric in the finite-dimensional case, turns out to be tightly connected to hyperplanes.
 For instance, a combinatorial path between vertices in the one-skeleton is a geodesic (with respect to the graph-metric) if and only if it crosses each hyperplane at most once.
 As a consequence, the graph-distance between two vertices coincides with the number of hyperplanes separating them.
 Since then, the combinatorics of hyperplanes, and consequently the graph-metric, has been a central tool in the study of CAT(0) cube complexes.

-Interestingly, the one-skeletons of CAT(0) cube complexes coincide with \emph{median graphs}, a well-known family of graphs, formally introduced in the 1960s \cite{MR0125807, MR0286705} but with even older roots (see for instance \cite{MR2405677, MR2798499} and references therein).
+Interestingly, the one-skeletons of CAT(0) cube complexes coincide with a well-known family of graphs: \emph{median graphs}.
+Formally introduced in the 1960s-70s \cite{MR0125807, MR0286705, MR522746}, but with even older roots motivated by lattice theory, median graphs have been extensively investigated in metric graph theory.
+(See for instance \cite{MR2405677, MR2798499} and references therein.)

 \begin{thm}[\cite{MR1663779, MR1748966, Roller}] The one-skeleton of a CAT(0) cube complex is a median graph.
 Conversely, the cube-completion of a median graph (i.e.\ the cube complex obtained by filling with cubes all the subgraphs isomorphic to one-skeletons of cubes) is a CAT(0) cube complex. \end{thm}